material-motion/material-motion/specifications/duplication.md

 # Replicating elements

-Duplication allows motion to appear to affect an element without affecting the existing element hierarchy.
+Replication allows motion to appear to affect an element without affecting the existing element hierarchy.
 This is helpful for separating concerns when building transitions but often comes with an up-front cost.

 The following often occurs after an element is duplicated: